 Creating multiple digital images through a varied methodology.
 Preparing digitized art for electronic media and the printed page through electronic pre-press techniques.
 Training in a professional image-editing application.
+May be taken twice for credit.
 (Formerly ARTS 351)

 Training in a professional image editing software application is crucial to the development of a graphic and media designer.
 The ability to create, manipulate, edit and create digital images from photos and other digital media is a required skillset for anyone entering these or related fields.